Nice to meet you.

 In a zero-trust system, traffic is not assumed to originate from a trusted source, unlike a typical network that relies primarily on firewalls to protect an isolated network.

 Organizations no longer trust cloud applications and remote workers within a secure local network, so the zero-trust paradigm is becoming increasingly critical for modern data protection.
-Other types of authentication, such as single sign-on (SSO) and user access control, must be used by systems to authenticate users and prevent unauthorized access.
+Systems must also use other types of authentication, such as single sign-on (SSO) and user access control, to authenticate users and prevent unauthorized access.

 Data protection solutions